vhowick/starter-research-group/content/home/welcome.md

   css_class:
 ---

 The Howick Group has been a center of excellence for research in vector-parasite interactions since its founding in 2020.
+It is great to have you here.